 Hey, Pop.
 I haven’t talked to you in a while, and I just want to say hi and see how you’re doing.
 I know you’re doing well, though.

 I took a break from everything Saturday and spent the day at the farm doing a bunch of not much.
 Before lunch, mom and dad scurried around picking vegetables, hoeing, and fertilizing the garden- which is looking pretty good so far this year.

-A few weeks ago, I asked one of my distant cousins, E.O.
+The Noyes House A few weeks ago, I asked one of my distant cousins, E.O.
 Lester, who has an exceptional knowledge of Vance family history, about an old house, always referred to by my grandparents as the old Noyes house,

-I couldn’t write this without coloring the topic with my perspective no matter how hard I tried.
+Preface- I couldn’t write this without coloring the topic with my perspective no matter how hard I tried.
 But, after a dozen attempts to do so, I remembered that this blog is the view from my seat.
 It doesn’t have to be apolitical.
 As much as I am always going to try to be neutral on political issues, I won’t always achieve that goal, but … Read More The paradox of home

 These days I feel more like Mr. Scrooge than Buddy the Elf.
 While I have no real disdain toward the secularized part of Christmas, in those immortal words of BB King, the thrill is gone.
 I’m not sure when it left or where it went, but the anticipation and excitement of the season was replaced with stress and responsibilities at some point.

 I grew up blessed to have two responsible, loving parents in a completely stable environment.
 I never had a need that wasn’t met, but my wants were satisfied with reserve.
 Now, I’m grateful for that reserve.
 Mom and dad were very concerned about my academic success, and they pushed me to do my best constantly.
 No matter how much I resisted them to try … Read More How’d I make it to here?